HOW TO WRITE A COMIC BOOK OR MANGA FOR

 Return with the Elixir

 The Hero's Journey is not a straight line that begins and ends.
 It's a circle where everything gets repeated over and over till the Hero learns a new lesson.
-Just like in real life for all of us, there are many lessons to learn and journeys to embark.
+Just like in real life for all of us, there are many lessons to learn and journeys to embark on.

 GREAT STORIES SHARE EMOTIONS WITH THE AUDIENCE

-Some of the most acclaimed TV series on the screen has appealing characters and stories that transfer emotions to the public.
+Some of the most acclaimed TV series on the screen have appealing characters and stories that transfer emotions to the public.
 Who didn't feel anything for Walter White and Jessie in Breaking Bad?
-Who wasn't shook when Ned Stark died in Games of Thrones?
+Who wasn't shook when Ned Stark died in Game of Thrones?
 Who didn't suffer together with Rocky Balboa?
-There are many good books, movies, and comics out there that became part of our society, and make us feel joy, fear, anxiety, love, and hate.
+There are many good books, movies, and comics out there that became part of our society and make us feel joy, fear, anxiety, love, and hate.
 These storytellers delivered us a great story.

 THE END

 In conclusion, whatever story you decide to create, remember the Hero's Journey stages.
 Think about the character's environment.
 Keep them relatable.
 Write a story that makes feel emotions and transfers your feelings to the audience.
 Your readers don't know what you have in your mind.
 They can't figure out what you want to express with your story.
 That is your job as a storyteller.
-Take time, don't rush the story forcing the audience into confusion and emotionless.
+Take time, don't rush the story, forcing the audience into confusion and emotionless.
 Don't try to emulate others.
 Do your homework, research everything related to your tale.
-Study the history, the era where the comic book is set, costumes, and the way of life.
-If it's a story based in the present days, learn about the country and the city where it takes place.
+Study the history, the era in which the comic book is set, costumes, and the way of life.
+If it's a story set in the present day, learn about the country and the city where it takes place.

 Writing a good story requires time and a lot of work.
 But as you should know, Rome wasn't built in a day.